 You can find the impact of these vulnerabilities on your business and also discover the severity levels of these vulnerabilities to figure out whether or not they can turn into a threat.

-What makes the Appknox DAST an impeccable security partner is the fact that you can find the exact location of the vulnerability as well as discover the vulnerabilities that can cause legal compliance and regulatory issues.
+What makes DAST an impeccable security partner is the fact that you can find the exact location of the vulnerability as well as discover the vulnerabilities that can cause legal compliance and regulatory issues.

 Let us explore more on this below.